 Simple and affordable ingredients always produce the best results.
-This Hungarian Chicken Paprikash recipe is an easy one pan weeknight dinner recipe with a finger licking good sour cream sauce made of the pantry staples.
+Hungarian Chicken Paprikash recipe is an easy one pan weeknight dinner recipe with a finger licking good sour cream sauce made of the pantry staples.
 Husband’s approved recipe that your family will love.

 Authentic Hungarian Chicken Paprikash